1.1 In these conditions:

 • Providing us with reasonable evidence of the loss or theft.

-• Notifying and co-operating with the police.
+• Notifying and co-operating with any legal, government or regulatory body.

 • Restricting withdrawals from the account for a certain period from the date you notify us of the loss or theft.